A veggie packed low carb soup for that warm and comforting feeling this Fall. Spaghetti squash provide the noodles

 It is soup season and this Low Carb Chicken Soup is the ultimate Fall comfort food.
 Instead of traditional noodles, this recipe uses spaghetti squash noodles.
 It adds an extra dose of veggies making this low carb soup so nutritious!

 I have nothing against making chicken soup from a whole chicken, de-boning the chicken, and making your own chicken stock like Ina Garten…but that ain’t me.
 I love shortcuts anywhere I can find them and this low carb soup is no exception.

 I’ll watch traditional chicken noodle soup get made all day on TV, though!

 I roasted my spaghetti squash in the oven at 460F.
 That high of a temperature makes the squash cook faster, of course, and it also gives it a yummy roasted flavor instead of just being steamed.
 To make my squash easier to cut, I put it in the microwave for 5 minutes before I roasted it.
 I found this trick after my acorn squash accident of 2014 where I almost sliced my finger off.

 While my spaghetti squash was baking in the oven, I sautéed the carrots and celery in my oil.
 Then I added my chicken stock and the chicken thighs.
 I cooked them in the stock until they were done, then I removed them, chopped them up, and added them back in.
 This took about 20 minutes.

 I have a trick that gives this low carb soup such a good flavor.
 I used lite soy sauce instead of salt.
 It gives such an amazing umami flavor that I just cannot get enough of in this soup!
 The chicken stock I used was already salty enough, so I really didn’t need much added salt.
 If yours is low sodium chicken stock, then you will want to use salt and soy sauce, to your taste.

 - 1 medium spaghetti squash yield 3 cups or noodles

-- 4 tbsp Avocado oil (Click here for my favorite brand) divided
+- 4 tbsp avocado oil (Click here for my favorite brand on Amazon) divided

 - 1 cup celery diced